Coussecousse/technical_test/README.md

 ### 6. You're ready to go !

 ## Storytelling
-Real challenge for me to use not one, not two but **three** languages that I don't know !
+Real challenge for me to use not one, not two but **three** technologies that I don't know !
 Indeed, I never used Redux, Typescript or NestJS but **HEY**, every language have the same logic right ?
 So I passed my Saturday night and Sunday morning to read documentations and watch youtube videos.